FFFF-0000h/Tech-Scrolls/README.md

 - **setter**: a method that sets the value of a property.

-- **sitemap**: Outline of all pages on a website, organized in hierarchical order — much like the outlines you used to use for your college term papers.
+- **sitemap**: Outline of all pages on a website, organized in hierarchical order — much like the outlines you used to use for your college term

+- **smart contracts**: (In blockchain) Smart contracts are the programs that are deployed to the blockchain.
+They're often written in solidity (.sol extension)

 - **SOA (Service Oriented Architecture)**: Service-oriented architecture (SOA) is a style of software design where services are provided to the other components by application components, through a communication protocol over a network.